1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 It was Morfin Gaunt who set him onto Tom Riddle’s trail.

 The very same Tom Riddle that Albus had thought that he was finally well rid of, as of June of 1945.

 Consider: Albus took Gellert into custody in 1945.
 Probably during the spring or summer break, since he was still actively engaged in the classroom, teaching, with a class schedule to follow at the time.
-Indeed, one of the students in that class was a young Tom Riddle.
+Indeed, one of the students in his class may well have been the young Tom Riddle.

 And Gellert effectively purchased his life and safety from Albus by making him an offer he knew Albus was not likely to refuse.